- Banks are 300% more likely to be attacked than the average industry and were the most attacked vertically in 2019

 This is on top of our industry-best malware and ransomware protection, by scanning every message, file and application in your entire cloud ecosystem.

-Phishing and other attacks will continue to be propagated against financial firms.
+Phishing and other cyber attacks will continue to be propagated against financial institutions.
 But the level of unpreparedness across the industry is troubling.
 Enabling smart, cost-effective cybersecurity is a fast and reliable way to prevent major issues down the road.